tdwg/process/review_manager.md

 | *Replace obsolete text here with text describing mechanisms for informing the community about the subject of the ongoing review, deadlines, and where to go to contribute a review.
 The existing text about the TDWG homepage and email lists can be included, but other forms of communication like the TDWG newsletter, Twitter, watchers of the Task Group's Github repo, etc. should be added.* |
 | *TODO: Description of how to coordinate communication about the public review announcemnent with the TDWG Outreach and Communications subcommittee should be added.* |

 A news item should be added by the Author to the initiating group's home page on the TDWG site, and the Review Manager should send the same announcement to at least the TDWG and Taxacom email lists and potentially other web sites such as GBIF.
-A copy of a previous announcement can be found as Section 5.2.
+An example announcement can be found as Section 5.3 and links to prior announcements in Section 5.4.
 Contact [secretariat@tdwg.org](mailto:secretariat@tdwg.org) for any assistance.

 Public comment may result in all of the following